Which date should I attend?

 What should I wear?

 We recommend business casual attire for students.
 And yes, that can mean a lot of things — but how you interpret that for the Internship Fair will give prospective sites a sense of how you might show up to work on your first day.
-Generally, your clothes should be clean, with no holes and minimal wrinkles, and fit you well; your undergarments should not be visible; and you should probably not wear flip-flops.
+Generally, your clothes should be clean, with no holes and minimal wrinkles, and well-fitting; your undergarments should not be visible; and you should probably not wear flip-flops.
 You should feel comfortable and capable, not costumed.
 If you’re in doubt, ask a friend you trust to help you put together an outfit!

 If you are concerned that piercings, tattoos, hairstyles, or other visible features might be an issue at the internship sites you’re most interested in, it’s a good idea to ask what the workplace norms are when you meet with site representatives.
 Your appearance has very little to do with your abilities, of course, but you might not feel comfortable working, even temporarily, in a place where you can’t be truly yourself.
 On the other hand, it might be worth taking out your nose ring during your reference desk shifts, or wearing long sleeves on a few warm days, to get experience that’s going to look really great on your c.v. and references who can testify to your abilities.
 (You might also help other folks see past their prejudices by doing great work for them with your nose ring in.)
 This is very much your call!